Attendance & Absence

 - If your child is ill and cannot attend school, please inform the office by 9 am.

 - Please complete a Leave of absence Request form for any leave of absence.
 Under DfE guidance, Headteachers can only grant leave of absence in "exceptional circumstances".
 Please do not ask for leave of absence for a family holiday as this will not be granted.
 Also, leave of absence will not be granted to visit relatives who are unwell.
 Term dates are published in advance so that families can arrange holidays.
-If you have any questions regarding leave of absence, please make an appointment with Mr Simmons via the school office.
+If you have any questions regarding leave of absence, please make an appointment with Mrs McAndrew via the school office.